jcs/halfmoon/README.md

 			...
 		</VirtualHost>

-	this will use the database configured in config/db.ini under the production group, and any settings you have changed in config/boot.php that are environment-specific (such as disabling logging).
+	This will use the database configured in `config/db.ini` under the production group, and any settings you have changed in `config/boot.php` that are environment-specific (such as disabling logging).

-## caveats ##
+## Caveats ##

-there are some differences to be aware of between rails and halfmoon. some are due to differences between ruby and php and some are just design changes.
+There are some differences to be aware of between Rails and halfmoon.
+Some are due to differences between Ruby and PHP and some are just design changes.

-1.	the body of the form_for() will be executed in a different context, so $this will not point to the controller as it does elsewhere in the view.  to get around this, $controller is defined and (along with any other local variables needed) can be passed into the form_for() body like so:
+1. The body of the `form_for()` will be executed in a different context, so `$this` will not point to the controller as it does elsewhere in the view.
+To get around this, `$controller` is defined and (along with any other local variables needed) can be passed into the `form_for()` body like so:

 		<h1><?= $this->title() ?></h1>